 To address the gap, mediation norms should regulate the status of mediation platforms, distinguishing between dedicated mediation platforms and generic platforms.
-As for dedicated mediation platforms, mediation norms should define their role and duties regarding information processing for internal and external purposes.
-In addition to data protection obligations, such as “fair information practices” (“FIP”) (see Part V(C) below), mediation norms should require dedicated mediation platforms to conduct a mediation based on the principles of party self-determination, and that the parties should control the flow of information.
-Thus, mediation norms should limit dedicated mediation platforms from processing internal information for external purposes and prohibit the transfer of internal information outside the mediation without express permission from the parties, which should be received separately from the consent to the privacy policy.
+For dedicated mediation platforms, mediation norms should define their role and duties regarding information processing for internal and external purposes.
+In addition to data protection obligations, such as fair information practices (FIP) (see Part V.C), mediation norms should require dedicated mediation platforms to conduct mediations based on the principles of party self-determination, and that the parties should control the flow of information.
+Thus, mediation norms should limit dedicated mediation platforms from processing internal information for external purposes and prohibit the transfer of internal information outside the mediation, unless there is express permission from the parties, which should be received separately from the consent to the privacy policy.

 Furthermore, mediation norms should require that dedicated mediation platforms avoid harming the autonomy of the parties in decision-making and the neutrality of the process through the design of the user interface, the implementation of algorithmic systems, or any other technological feature.
 In particular, dedicated mediation platforms must protect the autonomy of the parties in decision-making when automated activities or algorithmic insights are involved in communication and information analysis activities.
-To prevent non-transparent, biased, or manipulative uses of automated information processing tools that may affect the conduct of the parties and the outcome, the parties and the mediator must be informed about the method of information analysis so they can make an informed decision whether to rely on the automated tools.
-Among other things, dedicated mediation platforms should provide information regarding the information used for the automated analysis and the weight given to the various data, explanations regarding the method of the automated analysis, information regarding the validation of the system, and any additional information that promotes the parties’ understanding of the algorithmic operation that affects the process.
+To prevent non-transparent, biased, or manipulative uses of automated information processing tools that may affect the conduct of the parties and the outcome of the mediation, both the parties and the mediator must be informed about the method of information analysis so they can make an informed decision whether to rely on the automated tools.
+Among other things, dedicated mediation platforms should provide information regarding the information used for automated analysis and the weight given to the various data; explanations of the method used in the automated analysis; information regarding the validation of the system; and any additional information that promotes the parties’ understanding of the algorithmic operation that affects the process.

-To promote and streamline the enforcement of the proposed rules regarding the control by parties over the flow of information and decision-making, it is desirable to develop an accreditation process for dedicated mediation platforms that will refer to these rules and their practices for handling information.
+To promote and streamline the enforcement of the proposed rules regarding the control of the parties over the flow of information and decision-making, it is desirable to develop an accreditation process for dedicated mediation platforms that refers to these rules and their practices for handling information.
 This accreditation can be used by parties and mediators in choosing the platform, as well as institutions and courts that refer disputes to mediation.
-An alternative possibility is to reduce the limitation of liability of platforms, so that it does not apply where a dedicated mediation platform harms the neutrality of the process or the informed decision-making of the parties regarding the process and the outcome.
-This is due to the characteristics of the platform’s involvement in the process reviewed in Part IV(A), which may cause an unfair and non-transparent influence on the decision-making of the parties.
+An alternative is to reduce the limitation of the liability of platforms, so that it does not apply where a dedicated mediation platform harms the neutrality of the mediation process or the informed decision-making of the parties regarding the process and the outcome.
+This relates to the characteristics of the platform’s involvement in the process reviewed in Part IV.A, which may cause an unfair and non-transparent influence on the decision-making of the parties.

-The use of generic platforms for mediation raises a unique series of challenges due to their design as platforms that provide general services such as communication and information analysis.
-It seems that an effective way to regulate their operation is through the application of duties on the mediator, as detailed in the next section.
-To this will be added, of course, the regulation in the field of data protection and privacy, as will be explained in section C below.
+The use of generic platforms for mediation raises a unique series of challenges arising from their design as platforms that provide general services such as communication and information analysis.
+It seems that an effective way to regulate their operation is through the imposition of duties on the mediator, as detailed in Part V.B.
+To this will be added, of course, regulation in the field of data protection and privacy, as will be explained in Part V.C.

-Regulating the Obligations Applicable to Mediators Regarding the use of Digital Platforms
+Regulating the Obligations Applicable to Mediators Regarding the Use of Digital Platforms